yy933/Genius-Chef-ecommerce/README.md

 ```
 7. The message `App is running on http://localhost:8080` will be shown on the console if the app executes successfully.
 Navigate to http://localhost:8080 to check the result.

+> Note: Run `npm run build` command after updating style settings in any scss file.
+A new [`main.css`](./public/stylesheets/src/dist/main.css) file will be generated.
 <br/>

 ## **Developers** :